3MFConsortium/spec_slice/slice.md

  |

-A /<segment> element represents a single line segment (or edge) of a polygon.
-It runs from the vertex specified by the previous segment (or the startv /<polygon> attribute for the first segment) to the specified vertex, v2.
+A \<segment> element represents a single line segment (or edge) of a polygon.
+It runs from the vertex specified by the previous segment (or the startv \<polygon> attribute for the first segment) to the specified vertex, v2.

 As described above, the polygon is closed only if the final segment vertex "v2" is the same as startv.